firmoholanda/ruby-twitter-bot/readme.md

 this is a capstone project from microverse.

-on this project i am going to build a bot in ruby, using twitter's api.
+on this project i build a bot in ruby, using twitter's api. it was created with the intent of storing the location originated from the found tweet so i could quantize what part of the globe was more active on the search topic. with this bot one can:
+- search for topics;
+- display results wile searching;
+- auto like found tweets;
+- create new tweet informing the bot found it;
+- save to local storage using yml;
+- retrieve from local storage;
+- display top 10 locations from found tweets.

 ## 📡 technologies used

 - ruby
+- twitter api
+- yml
 - github
-- twitter api

-basic ruby and github was used on this project.
+ruby, twitter api, yml and github was used on this project.